-Totally always okay - posting events and stuff that you do not benefit from because you think it's a cool event or you want people to join you at it!
+Totally always okay - posting events and stuff that you or a major coorperation/business that has lots of resources (labor, reach, money, etc.) do not benefit from because you think it's a cool event or you want people to join you at it!